- City Departments

 When reviewing your property tax bill, notice that taxes are allocated among multiple local entities: the County, the City, and the Independent School District.
 The City of Coppell receives only a portion of your property taxes.

 City Portion of Property Tax Bill

-Property tax represents the largest percent of revenue source for the City of Coppell, and the City uses these funds to provide necessary community services.
+Property tax represents the largest revenue source for the City of Coppell, and the City uses these funds to provide necessary community services.
 The City allocates its portion of property tax revenue to provide services in the following categories:

 County Portion of Property Tax Bill

 Learn about Dallas County's use of property taxes.

 Learn about Denton County's use of property taxes.